|

 David E. Kyvig, "Explicit and Authentic Acts", Chapter 19, University Press of Kansas.
 ISBN 978-0-7006-2229-0 (2016)

-In other words, the amendment does not suggest districts representing 50,000 people as a “cap”, but merely as the appropriate divisor until Congress has 300 members, at which point district sizes rise to 60,000.
-The three examples in Madison’s amendment signify a governing mathematical relation between tiers of representatives, not a limitation.
+In other words, the amendment does not suggest districts representing 50,000 people purely as a district size “cap”, but also as the appropriate divisor until Congress has 300 members, at which point district sizes rise to nominally 60,000.
+The fact the 50,000 plays two roles is yet another point of confusion.
+Instead, the three examples in Madison’s amendment signify a governing mathematical relation between tiers of representatives, not a limitation.
+Congress still had the last word in apportionment (with the number of districts constrained to be under the population/50,000), but Kyvig made a case for the iterative method ("proceeding in that manner," below) to guide their deliberations.

 Now, there is a drafting issue when a population of between 8 million and 10 million is reached2.
 This error creates an irreconcilable logical inconsistency between the maximum and minimum House size- not at all surprising, as it appears most legislators did not full grasp this most complex amendment's implications.
-But assuming that drafting error was resolved, the number of Representatives "R" increase roughly as the square root3 of US population "P", divided by 10:
+But after the county grows to ten million and the error is irrelevant, the number of Representatives "R" increase roughly as the square root3 of US population "P", divided by 10:

 where this equation applies just as each new tier of representatives is mandated.
 The amendment left it up to Congress to devise an allocation between tiers, but assuming they chose to use this formula between iterations, in a country with 350 million people, there would be 1,773 Representatives, compared to 7,000 with a district population cap of 50,000.
-Try4 this calculator:
+(Note today the number of congressional districts is fixed by statute at 435.
+Or about 750,000 people per Representative.)

 Seventeen hundred Representatives sounds like an unwieldy mob.
 It would automatically mitigate the electoral college advantage of small states5.
 It would likely bring Congressional demographics closer to the American average.
 And it might give the Senate even more power.